yxqd/luban/docs/helloworld.rst

 An *actor* lives in the "server side" and responds to client requests.

-The entry point of a luban application is by default the "default" method of the "default" *actor*.
+The entry point of a luban application is by default the "default" method of the "start" *actor*.
 It should return an "establishInterface" action that establish the user interface from a *frame* instance.